DucManhPhan/DucManhPhan.github.io/_posts/2020-12-06-Pessimistic-locking-and-Optimistic-locking.md

         In this approach, a database will need a checksum or hash function to calculate from the current record.
 It takes too much time or not depends on the algorithm that we choose.

+    So, belows are some operations of Optimistic locking:
+    - No locks when data is read
+    - After the data is saved, our database will check for conflicts.

+        If the data was changed by another transaction since it was read earlier, it usually does this by checking some version numbers on the data or by checking the individual fields.

+        If there was a change, the transaction won't complete, then it will be rolled back.

+    - This locking will notify the user, show them the updated values from the database and give them a chance to overwrite those values with their own changes.

 2. Benefits and Drawbacks

     - Benefits
         - It doesn't require us to lock up the database resource.
         - It improves concurrency because a record is not actually locked when at first time, it is accessed by a transaction.
-So, the multiple applications can read and write a record.
+So, the multiple applications can read a record.
         - Without locking database when reading, writing a record, it prevents deadlocks.

     - Drawbacks
-        -
+        - With this locking, some applications need to take time to calculate the version of each column.

 3. Some implementations of optimistic locking